-Seahawks place DT Bryan Mone on COVID-19 reserve list, CB Tre Flowers on Injured Reserve
+Seahawks place DT Bryan Mone on COVID-19 reserve list, CB Tre Flowers on injured reserve

 Mone is in his second year out of Michigan and played in the first eight games as a part of the team’s regular defensive tackle rotation before going on IR with the ankle injury.
 Veteran Damon “Snacks” Harrison took his place on the roster.

-Seattle on Saturday also placed cornerback Tre Flowers on Injured Reserve with a hamstring injury, elevated offensive tackle Chad Wheeler off the practice squad to the active roster for Sunday’s game against the Giants, and downgraded tackle Cedric Ogbuehi to questionable on the injury report with a calf injury.
+Seattle on Saturday also placed cornerback Tre Flowers on injured reserve with a hamstring injury, elevated offensive tackle Chad Wheeler off the practice squad to the active roster for Sunday’s game against the Giants and downgraded tackle Cedric Ogbuehi to questionable on the injury report with a calf injury.

 Going on IR means Flowers will miss at least three games.
 New rules this year mean any player going on IR is eligible to return after three games, and there is no limit on how many players can come back from IR.